340,734 people helped

 There are many ways to approach Christmas, special days and birthdays as a separated family.
 Remaining open and flexible will be the key to avoiding it becoming contentious.

-Acknowledging such feelings as valid is important.
+Acknowledging such feelings as valid is essential.
 However, allowing those feelings to pass and trying not to make decisions from this place is key.
 There are some things you can try to help you move on.

 • When negotiating Christmas and other special occasions, try to provide yourself with space before responding to any requests.